Elzair/filearco_rs/README.md

 `filearco_rs` is a Rust crate for creating and reading a simple archive format.
 It was designed for game development, but can be used for other purposes.

+It also includes a command-line utility, `filearco`, that writes all the files in a directory hierarchy into an archive.

 # Example

 This example demonstrates creating a FileArco version 1 archive file and retrieving a text file from that same archive.